Dalilatu/Setting-a-Wazuh-environment/README.md

 <br />
 <br />

-<b>NB:</b> You need to give you server a Static Ip Address and it default gateway to ensure it IP address doesn't change in case it listens to DHCP.<br/>
+<b>NB:</b> You need to give your server a Static Ip Address and it default gateway to ensure it IP address doesn't change in case it uses DHCP.<br/>

 This can be done using the following commands.<br/>
 Static ip addres: `sudo ifconfig eth0 192.168.1.x netmask 255.255.255.0`<br/>